 Benefits of applying through A2B

 A successful A2B applicant will receive two offers from the University of Birmingham, the standard one and an alternative A2B offer.
 The A2B offer is typically a reduction of up to two A level grades (eg BBB rather than AAB) or 40 UCAS tariff points.
-The two grade reduction in the offer from the University is not guaranteed for all subjects, but the successful completion of the A2B scheme will be taken into account when A2B offers are made.

 How students should apply for the scheme